IonicaBizau/git-stats/README.md

 ```

 ### Catching the `git commit` command
 Would you like to catch and automatically store the commits when you do `git commit`?
+If so, try one of the following solutions.

 #### Using `git` hooks
 The way I recommend to track your git commits is to use git hooks.
 Run the following command to initialize the `post-commit` git hook.